janakiramm/kubernetes-101/README.md

 kubectl get svc
 ```

-## Get the NodePort for the web service.
-Make a note of the port
+## Get the NodePort for the web Service.
+Make a note of the port.
 ```
 kubectl describe svc web
 ```

-## Test the app by accessing the NodePort of one of the nodes
+## Test the app by accessing the NodePort of one of the nodes.

 ```
 kubectl get nodes